-- 1. Quality Control Standards, Including Assignment and Documentation of Firm Supervisory Responsibilities.
-Deficiencies identified in PCAOB inspections suggest that improvements may be needed in firms' systems of quality control.
-The staff is exploring whether there is a need for changes to PCAOB quality control standards-including improvements related to assignment and documentation of firm supervisory responsibilities-that would prompt firms to improve their quality control systems and more proactively identify and address emerging risks and deficiencies, thereby enhancing audit quality.
-This project is considering, among other things, observations from the Board's oversight activities, relevant research, input from the SAG and other outreach, and activities of international audit regulators, as well as related PCAOB activities, specifically the root cause analysis and audit quality indicator initiatives.
-The staff is also monitoring developments related to the IAASB's project on quality control.
-Outreach activities may include a staff consultation paper or public roundtable.
-The project will also consider impacts of potential standard-setting approaches on large and small domestic and international firms. - 2.
-Changes in the Use of Data and Technology in the Conduct of Audits.
-Significant advances in technology have occurred in recent years, including increased use of data analysis tools and emerging technologies.
+2. Changes in the Use of Data and Technology in the Conduct of Audits.
+Significant advances in technology have occurred in recent years, including increased use by issuers and auditors of data analysis tools and emerging technologies.
 An increased use of these technology-based tools could have a fundamental impact on the audit process, including the nature and amount of information available to auditors, significant judgments auditors make in critical areas of the audit, and staffing of audit engagements.
 The staff is exploring whether there is a need for guidance, changes to PCAOB standards, or other regulatory actions in light of increased use of new and emerging technology-based tools.
 This project is considering, among other things, the new technology-based tools being used in audits and the impact on the audit of new technologies used by issuers, changes to firms' methodologies, academic research, outreach, and the activities of others, including auditing standard setters (e.g., the IAASB's Data Analytics Working Group).